ShehanPerera/Csharp-Examples/AutoCompleteTextbox/ReadMe.md

 # Auto Complete Textbox
-This a exxample for make a auto complete textbox.
-In this when we type in the textbox it will auto suggest word that we can use from already in the datast .
-This can be modify to get data from SQL data base and auto complete.You can follow the youtube video from following link.
+This an example of making a autocomplete textbox.
+In this when we type in the textbox it will auto-suggest word that we can use from already in the dataset.
+This can be modified to get data from SQL database and autocomplete.You can follow the youtube video from the following link.
 <a href="https://www.youtube.com/watch?v=EHWPt4GSW3s&t">C# Tutorials - AutoComplete TextBox</a>

 # Interfaces